 The platform also enables you to spot any discrepancies and potential problems in real-time before they become serious issues that could delay the development process of your project and even affect other projects you’re currently working on.
 The BI feature of Microsoft Project Management, for example, can give you valuable insights to keep all team members working on the same page, minimizing potential errors and duplicate tasks.

 By having the ability to detect potential problems early on, you also effectively minimize downtime when managing multiple projects.
-Just like cloud-based deployment, on-premise project management software solutions are designed to help teams and decision-makers complete their projects successfully and on time through a wide variety of collaborative toolsets and features.
+On-premise project management software solutions are designed to help teams and decision-makers complete their projects successfully and on time through a wide variety of collaborative toolsets and features.

 As previously mentioned, security is one of the main reasons most enterprises often go with on-premise software solutions, along with having complete control over their projects.
 Unlike cloud-based project management solutions where third-party service providers may be given access to company data, on-premise solutions are managed and maintained in-house, there is very little risk of unauthorized access and data contamination.

-The bottom line is that you will have complete control over who gets to access vital project information from your company’s servers and databases.
+This means that your organization has complete control over who gets to access vital project information from your company’s servers and databases.